Yacht makers hope disco decks will help them cast off at London Boat Show

 Orders from fast-growing economies like China and Brazil have helped renew demand for floating palaces, which tanked after the economic crash of 2008, industry representatives said.

-Princess, whose stand cost 1 million pounds ($1.64 million) to build and is one of the main attractions, sold two of its 60-foot-plus yachts to British buyers in the first three days.
+Princess, whose stand cost 1 million pounds to build and is one of the main attractions, sold two of its 60-foot-plus yachts to British buyers in the first three days.

 But the company is pitching for buyers from non-traditional markets with yachts to suit any taste.